 If transporting more than two cars, or more cars than you have drivers for, towing one may be an option.
 Especially if you are looking at also renting a U-Haul or doing a DITY move.
 You could get a trailer and problem solved.
 Though not reimbursed, this eliminates some stress and problems and could be a taxable moving expense.

 Make Multiple Trips

 There’s no perfect way to PCS and one size really doesn’t fit all.
-The military does it’s best to make the process as smooth as possible, and luckily gives some options.
+The military does it’s best to make the military moving process as smooth as possible and luckily gives some options.
 Carefully consider all the options available before making any decisions.
-And be sure to check PCSgrades.com for any info you need on local neighborhoods, base housing, REALTORS and more!
 Good luck and safe travels!

-Author: Rebecca Alwine is a PCSgrades’ Blogger Affiliate and a freelance writer, army wife, and mother of three.
-Over the past 10 years, she’s discovered she enjoys coffee, running, lifting weights, and most of the menial tasks of motherhood.
-When she’s not writing, she can usually be found hiding behind the sewing machine or with her nose in a book.
+Rebecca Alwine is a freelance writer, army spouse, and mother of three.
 Her writing experience includes military family topics, research pieces, guest blogging, and much more.
-She’s a contributing writer for ARMY Magazine, a regular contributor for several publications including to Homefront United Network, PCSGrades, ESME, and has also been published in Ms. Magazine and The Atlantic.
-You can follow her online at www.whatrebeccathinks.com or on Twitter (@rebecca_alwine) and Instagram (@rebecca_alwine).
+She’s a contributing writer for ARMY Magazine, Homefront United Network, PCSGrades, ESME, and has also been published in Ms. Magazine and The Atlantic.
+Follow her online at www.whatrebeccathinks.com.